-This survey post will cover background motivations for solving the problem of exploring high dimensional tabular datasets, as well as introduce tools and techniques that I’ve encountered for handling them.
+This survey post covers background motivations for solving the problem of exploring high dimensional tabular datasets, as well as introduce tools and techniques I’ve encountered for handling them.

-It should be considered a jumping-off point when looking for ideas to explore further, but will not provide quick answers.
+It should be considered a jumping-off point when seeking ideas to explore further, but does not provide quick answers.

 How to Select the “Right” Dimensions

 It can be difficult to know which dimensions (columns in tabular, or node/edge attributes in network) of a dataset are important, especially during early phases of a project.